All projects

 My Role

-• Built the admin panel: product creation and editing with R2 image upload, order management, inventory control, and published/draft states
+• Specified the admin panel scope: product creation and editing, order management, inventory tracking, and draft/published workflow

 Next.js App Router with Supabase for PostgreSQL and auth.
-Product images and journal covers are stored in Cloudflare R2 and served via public R2 URLs.
+Product images and journal covers are stored in Cloudflare R2.
 The admin panel is a protected route segment gated by the is_admin flag on the users table.
 Supabase Row Level Security handles data access policies at the database level.

 Key Decisions